‘Diabetes cannot be cured but managed!’

 Insulin, a key player in carbohydrate metabolism, is a hormone produced by the Beta-cells situated in the Islets of Langerhans of the pancreas.
 Akin to these Beta Cells are the Alpha Cells which are responsible for the secretion of Glucagon.
-These glucosensitive Alpha and Beta-cells are the smart cells that produce automated response according to blood-glucose concentration by releasing or suppressing the production of Glucagon and Insulin, respectively.
+These glucosensitive Alpha and Beta-cells are the smart cells that produce automated responses according to blood-glucose concentration by releasing or suppressing the production of Glucagon and Insulin, respectively.
 Insulin helps reduce blood glucose levels by increasing glucose utilization by the body’s cells to produce energy.
 In contrast, Glucagon helps increase blood glucose levels by stimulating the liver to break down glucose (glycogenolysis) and glucose (gluconeogenesis).

 Destruction of these Beta Cells due to autoimmune reactions or any injury leads to disruptions in insulin activity, leading to hyperglycemia.
 Other than that, condition like insulin resistance, when the body’s cells fail to respond to Insulin, is a contributing metabolic factor of Diabetes resulting from a sedentary lifestyle.

 Both mechanisms either independently or cohesively result in different forms of Diabetes Mellitus!

 1. Type 1 Diabetes (Insulin Dependent Diabetes Mellitus or IDDM)

 - Previously known as juvenile-onset Diabetes as it commonly affects children, but it can also occur in adults.